 The four species of horseshoe crabs are an ancient (~450 million years old) and important species that support the ecological function of estuaries and the survival of migratory shorebirds.
 The current over-exploitation of horseshoe crabs is sadly not dissimilar to other mismanaged species that were driven to extinction.

-While the biomedical applications of Horseshoe crab blood create a huge demand for the crab, the pharmaceutical industry alone isn’t responsible for the over harvest of this species.
-Not only are the crabs caputured and bled for biomedical applications, they are also harvested as bait for the eel and conch fisheries.
-Compounding the threat of over harvesting are the effects of climate change and rising sea levels, which are diminishing the availability of suitable beach spawning habitat.
+The biomedical applications of horseshoe crab blood create a huge demand for the horseshoe crab; but the pharmaceutical industry alone isn’t responsible for the overharvest of this species.
+Not only are the crabs captured and bled for biomedical applications, but about 500,000 are also harvested as bait for the eel and conch fisheries.
+Compounding the threat of over-harvesting are the effects of climate change.
+Increasingly frequent and intense storms and rising sea levels are diminishing the availability of suitable spawning habitat for the horseshoe crab.

-The situation is more dire in Asia – where, in addition to the huge take of crabs for biomedical testing, food, and other uses, massive shoreline alterations on the continent are destroying habitats for migratory shorebirds at an unprecedented scale.
-All three of the Asian horseshoe crab species have been modeled to go functionally extinct in seven years under current harvest rates.
+The situation is even more dire in Asia; in addition to the huge take of horseshoe crabs for biomedical testing, food, and other uses, massive shoreline alterations on the continent are destroying estuary habitats for the crabs and migratory shorebirds at an unprecedented scale.
+All three Asian horseshoe crab species are modeled to go functionally extinct within this decade under current harvest rates.

-All of these issues warrant concern and immediate conservation action solely to protect this crab.
-But the over harvest of the Horseshoe crab is causing significant ecosystem-level impacts as well.
-Most notably, a suite of long distance migrant shorebirds synchronize their northward migration in the Atlantic flyway to gorge on the eggs of spawning horseshoe crabs on their way to the Arctic nesting grounds.
-A recent study (still in review) has confirmed a highly-correlated relationship between the availability of horseshoe crab eggs and the survival of long distance migratory shorebirds.
-The existence of similar functions for migratory shorebirds in the Asian Far Eastern flyway are not known.
-However, a potential domino effect is predicted when the dwindling population of the Asian horseshoe crabs threatens the survival of migrant birds in that region.
+All of these issues warrant concern and immediate conservation action solely to protect this ancient animal.
+But the bleeding and over-harvesting of the horseshoe crab are causing significant ecosystem-level impacts as well.
+Most notably, along the Atlantic Flyway of North America, six species of long-distance migrant shorebirds synchronize their northward migration to gorge on the eggs of spawning horseshoe crabs on their way to Arctic nesting grounds.
+A 2006 study confirmed the highly-correlated relationship between the availability of horseshoe crab eggs and the survival of long-distance migratory shorebirds.